AdaCore/gnatstudio/docs/users_guide/extending.rst

   Leading character of command line arguments that are considered to be switches.
-Arguments not starting with this character remain unmodified and don't have graphical widgets associated with them.
+Arguments not starting with this character remain unmodified and do not have graphical widgets associated with them.

 * :file:`sections`